-If you are an artist, you’ve had days where you hit a wall with your creativity.
+If you are an artist, you’ve likely had days where you hit a wall with your creativity.
 You don’t know what to paint, you’re not sure where to start, and you don’t really have the motivation to create anything.
 You have zero inspiration.
 Sound familiar?

 You’re not alone.
 Whether you’re a painter, sculptor, singer, finger painter, photographer, or another type of artist - there are going to be days where you find it excruciatingly difficult to create something.

 What is Artist’s Block?

 Just as writers have Writer’s Block, artists have Artist’s Block.

 Artist’s Block is an abstract term for when your motivation-well has run dry.
 You can’t come up with any ideas.

 Maybe you are in the middle of a painting, and all of a sudden you feel stuck.
 You’re not sure where to go with it or how to proceed.
 Or maybe you’re feeling motivated to create something, but you haven’t drawn in years and as soon as you sit down in front of that blank page, you feel overwhelmed.